o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 In conjuction with using the Ninja or the Unix Makefile generators, cmake has the option to generate a [compile-command.json](https://clang.llvm.org/docs/JSONCompilationDatabase.html) file that can be used by IDEs like Visual Studio Code to aid in its intellisense.

 {{< note >}}
-The `compile-command.json` file is only usable by IDEs when Unity builds are turned off.
+IDEs can use the `compile-command.json` only when Unity builds are turned off.
 Since Unity builds are enabled by default in O3DE, you will need to explicitly turn it off with the `-DLY_UNITY_BUILD=OFF` argument.
 {{< /note >}}

 To support IntelliSense features, include the following arguments in the project generation command: